jmattheis/website/website/content/blog/3-review-of-my-first-project.md

 ## Conclusion

-As expected my social network delivered, many security vurnablities, bad code quality and some WTF moments.
+As expected my social network delivered, many security vulnerabilities, bad code quality and some WTF moments.
 I enjoyed looking over it.
 It was a fun ride through the past :D.
 Thank you 13 year old me, for saving this project on cloud storage and even creating a sql dump from the database.
 Much appreciated.